511NY Developer Resource

 The 511NY data feeds contain real-time traffic and transit event information provided by the New York State Department of Transportation (NYSDOT), the New York City Department of Transportation, the New York State Thruway Authority and the Niagara International Transportation Technology Coalition.

-It is a single point of access for all publically available 511NY information including all current:
+It is a single point of access for all publicly available 511NY information including all current:

 - Construction projects,